Salesforce Tower Chicago: History

 On October 30, 2012, a revised plan was presented that included more open space.
 In November the responses to the revisions were negative, and Reilly withdrew the proposal on November 27.
 The Chicago Plan Commission approved the plans for the entire three-tower development that included 1,410 residential units, 450 hotel rooms and 1,285 parking stalls on January 24, 2013.

 In May 2013, opponents of the planned development filed suit in United States Federal Court.
 On November 19, 2013, U.S. District Judge Amy J. St. Eve ruled that the valuable and iconic views of downtown are not something that can be constitutionally protected saying "Illinois courts do not recognize property values, air, or light as constitutionally protected property interests."
 The Wolf Point Towers broke ground in March 2014.
 Neighboring Wolf Point West Tower had its groundbreaking ceremony on July 18, 2014.
 The building opened for residence on January 13, 2016.

 In July 2015, a rumor emerged that the South Tower might exceed 1000 ft based on revised renderings.
 However, October 2016 plans showed the building had been scaled back to 950 ft.
 On November 30, 2018, Salesforce committed to a 17-year $475 million 500,000 sqft lease in the tower commencing in 2023.
-The lease included naming rights for redesigned building to be named Salesforce Tower Chicago with a reduced height of 835 ft.
+The lease included naming rights for the redesigned building to be named Salesforce Tower Chicago with a reduced height of 835 ft.

 On April 2, 2020, despite the COVID-19 pandemic and the related economic slowdown that jeopardized construction projects around the world, the project secured a $500 million-plus construction loan and construction commenced within 2 days.
 Construction topped off in May 2022, and the building was completed in 2023.